 - Informal kinship care is when relatives raise children who are not in the custody of the local department of social services and there is no or minimal involvement by departments of social services or the courts.
-Regardless of why a child is living with relatives, the child's birth parents have rights as educational decisionmakers. - Formal arrangements often involve relatives raising children who are or have been in the custody of a department of social services (DSS).
-Formal arrangements include: - Care provider has legal custody of child.
+Caregivers do not go through the custody process.
+Regardless of why a child is living with relatives, the child's birth parents are legal guardians and have rights as educational decisionmakers. - Formal arrangements often involve relatives are raising children who are in the custody of a department of social services (DSS).
+Formal arrangements include: - o Care provider has legal custody of child.
 This involves a court order.
-Custody arrangements vary and birthparents may retain some rights including education decision making. - o Child is in legal custody of DSS; the care provider serves as foster parent. - Adoption by relative; the relative is then a parent under special education law. - o Birth parent places child with kin; after 3 years, caregiver can petition to adopt. - Standby guardianship, appointed by birth parent via court petition.
+Legal guardianship is one type of legal custody.
+Custody arrangements vary and birthparents may retain some rights including education decision making. - o Child is in legal custody of DSS; the care provider serves as foster parent. - Adoption by relative; the relative is then a parent under special education law. - o Birth parent places child with kin; after 3 years, caregiver can petition to adopt. - Standby quardianship, appointed by birth parent via court petition.
 Birth parent typically retains education decision making. - o Power of Attorney can be established for some specific duties.